SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 ## Multi Maps ([MultiMap.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Framework/MultiMap.ahk))
 Multi Maps are used to store a definition or the state of an object to the file system.
 Multi Maps are organized as maps divided by sections or topics.
 Inside a section, you may have an unlimited number of values referenced by keys.
 Multi Maps are typically stored in *.ini files, therefore the character "=" is not allowed in keys or values written to a Multi Map.
 Keys themselves may have a complex, pathlike structure.
 See [ConfigurationItem.descriptor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Class-Reference#class-method-descriptorrest-values) for reference.

 #### *newMultiMap()*
 Returns a new empty Multi Map.
 The Multi Map is not derived from a public class and may be accessed only through the functions given below.

+#### *newSectionMap()*
+Returns a new empty Section Map for a Multi Map.
+The Section Map is not derived from a public class and may be accessed only through the functions given below.

 #### *getMultiMapValue(multiMap :: MultiMap, section :: String, key :: String, default := false)*
 Returns the value defined for the given key or the *default*, if no such key has been defined.